How to Check Your Dog For Fleas at Home

 3 Simple Ways to Check Your Dog For Fleas at Home

-Being able to catch a flea problem early will save you a lot of hassle.
-Left untreated fleas can turn into a heavy infestation, and that makes management more difficult.
+Being able to catch a flea problem early will save you a lot of hassle, and checking your dog at home is a good first step in flea prevention.
+Left untreated, fleas can turn into a heavy infestation, and that makes management more difficult.

 And remember that when the weather heats up our dogs are even more susceptible to getting fleas, especially if they spend a lot of time outside.
 So if your dog spends a lot of time outdoors checking fleas should be part of your daily routine.
 Once your used to checking for fleas it’s a really quick and simple process.

 How do you know if your dog has fleas?
 If your dog is itching more than normal it’s a good idea to look them over for any signs of fleas.
 Here’s 3 simple methods you can use to check for yourself.

 1. Check Your Dog for Fleas With the White Towel Test

 The best way to check for fleas (especially if your dog has dark or thick fur) is by using a white towel or sheet.
 To test my dog Laika I have her lay on her side on a white towel while I brush her.
 If I see any specks of dirt or dark spots falling off onto the sheet I know I’ve got a problem.

 Adult fleas are easy to identify on a white sheet.
-If there’s a lot of specks falling off of your dog you might be dealing with “flea dirt.”
+If there’s a lot of black specks falling off of your dog you might be dealing with “flea dirt.”
 Flea dirt is a mix of blood and flea poop, and they look like small specks of dirt.
 If you dampen those specks and they turn reddish brown you can be fairly certain that they came from fleas.

 Here’s a great video that covers using a flea comb and a white towel.